client guides · 06 Nov 2022

 If your app requires access to contacts, location, and photos, you need to point out the reasons to the Apple Review Team.
 You need to persuade the team that your app isn’t trying to steal user data.

-Another reason for a release failure is that your mobile app lacks value-added features or content.
-If your app caters to a small niche market, its publishing will not be greenlighted by the Apple App Store as well.
+Another reason for a release failure is the lack of value-added features or content.
+If your app caters to a small niche market, it won't be greenlighted by the Apple App Store as well.
 Therefore, before publishing your app, take a look at the applications in your category and compare them with your product.

-Sometimes, it's not an individual developer that should submit for review.
+Sometimes, it's not an individual developer who should submit the app for review.
 Some application types must be submitted by the legal entity that provides the app-related services.
 These include compliance-heavy solutions such as healthcare applications, banking software, cryptocurrency, and others.

 You can't slip through the reviewal by submitting multiple similar applications.
 Instead, you should combine the functionality into one high-quality product and submit it for review.